AndryRafam/BRSV/README.md

 # How to run it on Linux (Debian / Ubuntu)
 - 1) Download the program
 - 2) In command line, go to the folder containing the downloaded program
-- 3) Type make and press enter
+- 3) Type make and press enter to compile
+- 4) Type ./PROG and press enter to run